Maintenance Notice: Various applications including SOSDirect and SOSUpload will be unavailable Saturday, February 22, from 7:00 a.m. until 2:00 p.m.

 + Do I need to keep a record book?
 What information should be included?

 Yes.
 A Texas notary public is required to maintain a record book.
-This record book must be maintained whether or not any fees are charged for your notary public service.
-The following information must be included in the record book:
+The record book must include the follow details:

 + I am changing jobs and my current employer will not let me take my notary book, seal or commission with me.
 What should I do?

-If your employer retains your seal, record book or commission when you leave your job, you should provide your employer a copy of Texas Attorney General Opinion GA-0723.
-If after receiving a copy of the opinion, your employer still will not let you take your notary book or seal with you, you should make a copy of the pages of the record book so that you can produce them upon request.
-You should also obtain a new seal and start a new record book for future notarizations.
-If your employer will not release your commission, you may contact the secretary of state's office for a duplicate copy of the commission.
+If your employer retains your seal, record book or commission after you leave your job, show them Texas Attorney General Opinion GA-0723.
+If they still refuse to release your items, make copies of your record book pages for future requests, obtain a new seal, and start a new record book.
+If your employer does not release your commission, you may contact the Office for a replacement of the commission.

 + How long should I keep my record book?

 A notary is required to keep, in a safe and secure manner, copies of the records of notarizations performed for the longer of: 1) the term of the commission in which the notarization occurred; or 2) three years following the date of notarization.
-1 TAC §87.54.
 The best practice, however, would be for the notary to permanently maintain copies of the records.
+If at the end of the required timeframe the notary prefers to no longer keep the records, the notary must turn in the records to their local county clerk's office.

-+ What do I do with my stamp/seal when my commission expires or I am no longer a notary public?
++ What do I do with my stamp/seal when my commission expires?

 + May I notarize my spouse's signature?
 May I notarize for my spouse's business?
 May I notarize for my relatives?